 1. You Totally Blew A Question or Your Answer Wasn’t As Strong As It Could Have Been

 Interviews are nerve-racking.
-You can use tried and true phone interview tips to prepare in advance, sure.
-But sometimes, our nerves get the better of us.
+You can use tried and true phone interview tips or research how to ace the remote job interview.
+But, even still, our nerves get the best of us.
 And, in these cases, we have a tiny misstep.

 It can be, yes.
 But it doesn’t have to kill your job offer chances either.
-You are human and your interviewer realizes this.
-So, even though you practiced answers to common interview questions, you might slip up and respond with something you regret as soon as it’s said.
+After all, you are human and your interviewer realizes this.
+So, even though you practiced answers to common remote interview questions, you might slip up and respond with something you regret as soon as it’s said.

 Interview Thank You Letter Example: Reshaping Your Response

-Let’s say the interviewer asked, “How would your coworkers describe you?”
+Let’s say the interviewer asked, “How would previous coworkers describe you?”

 You go to work to, well, work.
 An interviewer doesn’t need to hear that you’re outgoing and gregarious.
 They want to know how you’re perceived as an employee and whether you might be a good fit within the organization.

 When you sit down to write your interview thank you letter, briefly go over the question and resulting answer you flubbed on.
 Mention that, while your coworkers may perceive you as outgoing and full of life, it’s because of how enthusiastic you are about working on teams and that you are always willing to lend a helping hand.
 Now the interviewer realizes that, yes, you are outgoing and it helps you appear readily accessible to your coworkers — much better than your original answer!